-Chinese Experimental Teacher Certification ProgramThe Chinese Experimental Teacher Certification Program prepares fluent speakers of Chinese Mandarin to be certified as teachers of Chinese language and culture in the United States.
-The two-year program, offered in collaboration with the Confucius Institute at MSU, can lead to initial teacher certification or an endorsement for candidates who are already certified as Michigan teachers.
+Chinese Experimental Teacher Certification ProgramThe Chinese Experimental Teacher Certification Program prepares fluent speakers of Chinese Mandarin to be certified as K-12 teachers of Chinese language and culture in the United States.
+The two-year program, offered in collaboration with the Confucius Institute at MSU, leads to initial teacher certification.
+Under specific circumstances, it may also be possible for certified Michigan teachers who are fluent speakers of Chinese Mandarin to add an endorsement in that language.

 Woodrow Wilson teaching fellowships